folkertdev/rust-rfcs/text/0000-labeled-match.md

 }
 ```

-While this is a natural way to express a state machine, it is well-known that when translated to machine code in a straightforward way, this approach is inefficient on modern CPUs: the match is an unpredictable branch, causing many branch misses.
+While this is a natural way to express a state machine, it is well-known that when translated to machine code in a straightforward way, this approach is inefficient on modern CPUs:

+- The match is an unpredictable branch, causing many branch misses.
 Reducing the number of branch misses is crucial for good performance on modern hardware.
+- The "loop + match" approach contains control flow paths (so, sequences of branches) that will never be taken in practice.
+The stack can be smaller if the control flow paths are known more precisely.

+By providing the compiler with more knowlege about what state transitions actually exists (i.e. what other states can follow a particular state), we get major performance improvements.
 A proof of concept implementation of labeled match shows considerable performance gains versus current recommended workarounds in real-world scenarios:

 ```
 Benchmark 2 (77 runs): target/release/examples/blogpost-uncompress rs-chunked 4 silesia-small.tar.gz